 Obtain an Employer Identification Number (EIN)

-If you intend to hire employees, you need to obtain an EIN which is a 9 digit number issued by the IRS for tax reporting purposes.
-Every business having employees are required by law to report wages to the IRS using their EIN and registering for an EIN can be done through the IRS website.
-A sole proprietor without employees is not required to have an EIN as they can report their income using their own Social Security number.
-However, you may want to obtain one for your business as some banks require one to open a bank account and having it can reduce the risk of identity theft.
+If you intend to hire employees, you need to obtain an EIN, a 9 digit number issued by the IRS for tax reporting purposes.
+Every business having employees are required by law to report wages to the IRS using their EIN, and registering for an EIN can be done through the IRS website.
+A sole proprietor without employees is not required to have an EIN to report their income using their own Social Security number.
+However, you may want to obtain one for your business as some banks require one to open a bank account, and having it can reduce the risk of identity theft.

 So what is left to be done once you have registered your sole proprietorship?
 To mitigate future risks, we recommend that you undertake the following actions:

 Obtain general liability insurance

-Since a sole proprietor will be personally liable for all debts and obligations of the business, a business liability insurance policy may be the only financial protection one can have against unforeseen events.
+Since a sole proprietor will be personally liable for all the business's debts and obligations, a business liability insurance policy may be the only financial protection one can have against unforeseen events.

 Open your sole proprietor business bank account

-With your fictitious business name and EIN, you will be able to open your business bank account which will help you have your personal and business finances separate and easily manageable.
+With your fictitious business name and EIN, you will open your business bank account, which will help you have your personal and business finances separate and easily manageable.

 Report accurately and pay your taxes

 You may be required to report sales tax and use tax, depending on the nature of your business.
 More information can be obtained by registering with the Texas Comptroller of Public Accounts.

 To learn more about sole proprietorship and whether this is the appropriate business form for you, please contact us today, and one of our dedicated Business Specialists will be more than happy to assist you.
 We have the relevant experience to provide you with the appropriate business form best suited for you.